mwinche/fluent-2016/css for developers.md

 Specificity sucks.

-Positioning, also sucks.
-Position sticky has an upcoming spec.
+Positioning, also sucks. `position: sticky` has an upcoming spec.

 Psuedo elements, attr() "function" for content attribute of psuedo element. "currentColor" on psudeo elements totally works apparently.